GLOBAL MARKETS-Stocks slide, US yields climb amid hawkish Fed, China tensions

 "Sentiment has soured for equity bulls as Sino-U.S. relations take another step backwards and investors adjusted to the fact that the Fed remains more hawkish than hoped," said Matt Simpson, a market analyst at City Index.

-"The Fed's decision to pause was not actually unanimous and most members are up for further hikes, so this could cap upside over the near-term," although the scope of equity declines so far suggests it could be "more of a bump in the road as opposed to blood on the streets," he added.
+"The Fed's decision to pause was not actually unanimous and most members are up for further hikes, so this could cap upside over the near-term."

-The U.S. dollar index =USD - which measures the currency against six peers, including the euro and yen - extended Wednesday's 0.23% to be up as much as 0.09% to 103.42 in Asian trading.
+The U.S. dollar index =USD - which measures the currency against six peers, including the euro and yen - extended Wednesday's 0.23% gain to be up as much as 0.13% to 103.46 in Asian trading.

-Against the yen, though, the dollar's advances were conspicuously subdued, considering the currency pair's traditional close relationship with long-term U.S. yields.
+Against the yen, though, the dollar dropped, despite the currency pair's traditional close relationship with long-term U.S. yields.

 Japanese officials have sounded almost daily warnings over yen weakness as it approached the 145 level that triggered intervention last autumn.
 The dollar briefly touched 145.07 yen on Friday.